-The general form of the consent to the ICA as well as the form of the Annual Scope and Budget are provided as exhibits to this report for reference; these exhibits will be modified as needed prior to the Port Commission's consideration of a resolution consenting to the ICA, if such approval is required.
+The general form of the consent to the ICA as well as the form of the Annual Scope and Budget are provided as exhibits to this report for reference.

 BACKGROUND

 The Transbay Joint Powers Authority (TJPA) is delivering the Transbay Program, a visionary transportation and housing project that has transformed downtown San Francisco and the San Francisco Bay Area's regional transportation system by creating a world class transportation hub in the heart of a new neighborhood.
 TJPA has completed Phase 1 of the Transbay Program, construction of the Salesforce Transit Center.
 The City consulted and cooperated with TJPA in aspects of the planning, design, construction, and financing of Phase 1, including execution of many intergovernmental agreements and memoranda of understanding between various City departments and TJPA.